mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 binding energy, and $N_{NS}$ is the number of non-specific binding sites where the repressor can bind.

-To arrive at Eq. $\ref{seq_fold_change_thermo}$ we ignore the physiological changes that occur during the cell cycle; one of the most important being the variability in gene copy number that we are exploring in this section.
-It is therefore worth thinking about whether or not the dynamical picture exemplified in [@Fig:ch5_fig08] can be reconciled with the predictions made by Eq.
+To arrive at Eq. $\ref{seq_fold_change_thermo}$, we ignore the physiological changes that occur during the cell cycle; one of the most important being the variability in gene copy number that we are exploring in this section.
+It is, therefore, worth thinking about whether or not the dynamical picture exemplified in [@Fig:ch5_fig08] can be reconciled with the predictions made by Eq.
 $\ref{seq_fold_change_thermo}$ both at the mRNA and protein level.